 Until very recently, there was not a time when comfort could be taken for granted—there was always a balance between the effort we expended and the downtime we earned.
 For the bulk of that time, we managed these feats without even a shred of what anyone today would consider modern technology.
 Instead, we had to be strong to survive.

-Despite all of our technology, our bodies are just not ready for a world so completely tamed by our desire for comfort.
 Over the course of hundreds of thousands of years, humans invented some things that made life easier—fire, cooking, stone tools, fur skins, and foot bindings—but we were still largely at the mercy of nature.
 About 5,000 years ago, at the dawn of recorded history, things got a little easier still as we domesticated various animal species to do work for us, built better shelters, and carried more sophisticated gear.
 As human culture advanced, it all was getting incrementally easier.
 And then, sometime in the early 1900s, our technological prowess became so powerful that it broke our fundamental biological links to the world around us.
 Indoor plumbing, heating systems, grocery stores, cars, and electric lighting now let us control and fine-tune our environment so thoroughly that many of us can live in what amounts to a perpetual state of homeostasis.

 We have a nervous system that is almost perfectly attenuated for homeostasis, which is the effortless state where the environment meets every physical need.
 Our nervous system automatically responds to challenges in the world around us—triggering muscle contractions, releasing hormones, modulating body temperature, and performing a million other tasks that give us an edge in a particular moment.